 Emperor Louis the Pious (r.
 814-840) had a complicated family life.
 Louis’ first wife was Irmengardis, with whom he was married from 794 until her death in 818.
 She bore Louis a daughter and three sons, the former being Hildegard (b.
 802) and the latter being Lothair (b.
 795), Pippin (b.
 797) and Louis “the German” (b.
 804).
 The emperor started planning the succession for these sons as early as 817, when he made Lothair his co-emperor, and appointed Pippin as king of Aquitaine and Louis “the German” as king of Bavaria.
 The sons of the emperor were apparently satisfied, at least at that time, with the arrangement.
 Yet, one year after the death of Irmengardis, Louis the Pious remarried.
 His second wife was Judith and she bore him two children, Gisela (b.
 821) and Charles “the Bald” (b.
 823).
 Emperor Louis’ sons by Irmengardis never warmed up to Judith and they thought that she held too much influence over their father.
 Most of all, they were irritated at the birth of Charles, as any land granted to him would come at the expense of the other brothers’ kingdoms.

 The real troubles started in 830.
 That year, after the emperor had ordered land in Alamannia to be handed over to Charles, a coup prompted by anti-Judith sentiment in the palace was successfully launched with the support of Lothair, Louis and Pippin.
 Louis the Pious was stripped of power and Judith was sent away to a nunnery.
 Even so, the old emperor had been playing politics for a long time, and Louis the Pious managed to regain control before the end of the year.
 With Louis the Pious back on the throne, his wife and son were returned.
 Yet, the cycle continued—Pippin was forced to hand over the kingdom of Aquitaine to Charles in 833, followed by another successful coup by Irmengardis’ sons in 834 (resulting in Judith being sent once again to a nunnery), only for Louis the Pious to regain control before the end of the year.
 The year 838 was a momentous year for Charles; that year, his half-brother Pippin died and his other half-brother, Louis, had been stripped of all lands except Bavaria.
-As a result, only two sons were still in the emperor’s favor when Louis the Pious decided to redraw succession in 839—everything but Bavaria was split in half and Charles took the east, while Lothair claimed the west.
+As a result, only two sons were still in the emperor’s favor when Louis the Pious decided to redraw succession in 839—everything but Bavaria was split in half and Charles took the west, while Lothair claimed the east.

 Peace, however, hinged on the unmaintainable status of Louis the Pious being alive.
 As could be expected, when the old emperor died in 840, civil war immediately erupted between Lothair, Charles and Louis.
 This war between brothers, interestingly enough, soon expanded even to one of their sisters.